TomSB1423/Obsidian-Darkside20k/General Information/Final Project Plan.md

 - Found no Tritium anywhere
   - Tritium physics might not be included in geant4 as you need to build the material yourself
   - By default tritium does not decay
-  - Or perhaps alternatively
+  - Or perhaps alternatively it has all been used up
-- No Isomeric transition for any decay -> no high energy gamma rays released anywhere
+- Gamma rays are going to be produced in buffer
-  - But could it just be possible that an ion is created and recombination creates a gamma ray?
+	- But need to run another genat4 simulation
-  - Does this mean nothing to worry about in the outer buffer?
+	- Would think this would introduce more false detections
 - By using 3 volumes and ignoring all prompt events can excluded ~84.11% of events ($1-(27.7\% * 57.2\%)$)
   - Delayed vs prompt split
     - ![[Pasted image 20220208184123.png|400]]